isomerpages/nlb-biblioasia/_oct-to-dec-2024/30 Years of the Great Singapore Workout.md

 In 2001, the Health Promotion Board (HPB) introduced a new workout to complement the original version.
 Called “Work Fit”, the 20-minute routine targeted the body’s major muscle groups by combining movements from different sports and games, including bowling, boxing, tennis and even golf.
 Developed by fitness consultants from the private sector and the Singapore Sports Council, the workout could be done “by almost anyone, anywhere” or “as a quick exercise fix in the office”.[^19] &nbsp;

 Eight years later, in 2009, the HPB created the New Great Singapore Workout which incorporated “strength training and aerobic movements which were better suited to Singapore’s multiracial culture”.
-These included resistance band exercises and moves inspired by _qigong_, hip-hop, Malay dance, Indian dance and Chinese _taiji_.[^20] &nbsp;
+These included resistance band exercises and moves inspired by hip-hop, Malay dance, Indian dance, and Chinese _taiji_ and _qigong_ (an ancient Chinese system of physical&nbsp;exercise&nbsp; and&nbsp;meditation that&nbsp;combines&nbsp;movement, breathing and mental concentration).[^20]

 Local bank POSB put its own spin on things.
 In 2015, it rolled out “The Neighbourhood Workout” consisting of six moves “synonymous with Singapore”: “selfie snap”, “prata flip”, “kaya spread”, “shopping bag drag”, “MRT squeeze” and “bus balance”.
 The video showed people performing the moves in different parts of Singapore such as at a lift landing, in a corridor and at a hawker centre.
 Within two weeks of the video being uploaded on POSB’s Facebook page, it had received more than 100,000 views.[^21]&nbsp;